LeeMoonki/cra-template-pether/README.md

-# Create React App peTher template
+# Create React App pether template

 Using This template